finos/common-domain-model/documentation/source/documentation.rst

    additionalBespokeTerms string (0..1)
    executionTerms ExecutionTerms (0..1)

 Depending on the agreement being specified, a different combination of attributes would be used when specifying the agreement.
-The cardinality of each attribute allows the appropriate combination to provided dependent on the agreement.
+The cardinality of each attribute allows the appropriate combination to be provided dependent on the agreement.

 An equivalent approach is followed for ``CreditSupportAgreementElections`` and ``CollateralTransferAgreementElections``.

 Elective Provisions Example 3: Credit Support Obligations
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""

 The ``creditSupportObligations`` attribute is contained within two of the agreement types: ``CreditSupportAgreementElections`` and ``CollateralTransferAgreementElections``.
 In both cases, the data type is ``CreditSupportObligationsInitialMargin``, which is used to represent a key set of terms that are fundamental to collateral calculations within these document families.
-The ``CollateralTransferAgreementElections`` is shown below, in which the ``creditSupportObligations`` is the tenth attribute:
+The ``CollateralTransferAgreementElections`` data type is shown below, in which the ``creditSupportObligations`` is the tenth attribute:

 .. code-block:: Haskell